the-software-factory/jquery-chart/README.md

 #### options
 * Type: `Object`
-* Mandatory: `YES`
+* Mandatory: `NO`
 * Description: An object with custom chart settings that will overwrite the default ones.
 The available options are:
     - total {number}
-    Total bar length.
-If not specified, it will be calculated as a sum of bar sections provided in the data array
+    Total value.
+If not specified, it will be calculated as a sum of values provided in the data array
     - height {number}
     Bar height.
-If not specified, will assume the value of the container specified in the selector
+If not specified, it will assume the value of the container specified in the selector
     - animationTime {number}, default: 400
     Total animation time.
 If not specified, will assume the default value of 400